-2. Percentage increase in remuneration of each Director, Chief Financial Officer, Company Secretary in the Financial Year 2021-22:
+2. Percentage increase in remuneration of each Director, Chief Financial Officer, Company Secretary in the Financial Year 2022-23:

-Name Designation % increase / (decrease) in remuneration Mr. Sandeep M. Arora Managing Director Not applicable since remuneration was paid from November, 2021 Mr. Ajeet Singh Chief Financial Officer (7.62)% Ms. Anuradha Dubey Company Secretary Not applicable since appointed in June, 2021
+Name Designation % increase / (decrease) in remuneration Mr. Sandeep M. Arora Managing Director Not Applicable since Remuneration paid in previous year was not for full Financial Year Mr. Ajeet Singh Chief Financial Officer 12.04% Ms. Anuradha Dubey Company Secretary Not Applicable since Remuneration paid in previous year was not for full Financial Year.

-- 3. Percentage increase in the median remuneration of employees in the Financial Year 2021-22 is 92.11%. - 4.
-The number of permanent employees on the rolls of the Company as on 31st March, 2022 is 23. - 5.
-The average increase in the salary of the employees other than the managerial personnel in FY 2021-22 is 9.76% and increase in the salary of managerial personnel is (7.62)%.
-The increment given to each individual employee is based on the employees' potential, experience as also their performance and contribution to the Company's progress over a period of time and also as per market trend. - 6.
-It is hereby affirmed that the remuneration paid during the year is as per the Remuneration Policy of the Company.
+- 3. Percentage increase in the median remuneration of employees in the Financial Year 2022-23 is -27.80%. - 4.
+The number of permanent employees on the rolls of the Company as on 31st March, 2023 is 22. - 5.
+The average increase in the salary of the employees other than the managerial personnel in FY 2022-23 is 7.91% and increase in the salary of managerial personnel is 12.04%\.
+The increment given to each individual employee is based on the employees' potential, experience as also their performance and contribution to the Company's progress over a period of time and also as per market trend.